25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

    let phrase = `can embed another ${str}`;
    ```

-   - `startsWith`: Check if the string starts with the string passed as argument.
+   - `startsWith`: Check if the string starts with the string passed as argument
-   - `endsWith`: Check if the string ends with the string passed as argument.
+   - `endsWith`: Check if the string ends with the string passed as argument
-   - `includes`: Check if the string passed as argument is present.
+   - `includes`: Check if the string passed as argument is present
-   - `repeat`: Repeat the string _n_ number of times.
+   - `repeat`: Repeat the string _n_ number of times

 3. **Boolean**: Logical data type that can only be `true` or `false`